Platinum

 -

-Ask your dentist or surgeon about the materials used in any prosthetics or fillings.
+Check dental and medical materials: Ask your provider about the specific metals used in prosthetics or implants.

 -